Duloxetine Review: The Most Effective Antidepressant?

 Disclaimer: None of the information in this article constitutes medical advice.
 All statements are merely the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to prescription medication.

 But is duloxetine proven to work for all of the conditions it's prescribed to treat?
 Does it cause side effects?
 Does it cause withdrawals upon quitting?
-And how do real users respond to this drug?
+And how do real users rate and describe the effects of this drug?

-In this article we’ll answer these questions and more as we review clinical studies on duloxetine to evaluate whether or not it's effective, document its side effects and share real, unsponsored user reviews of the drug.
+In this article we’ll answer all of these questions and more, as we analyze clinical studies on duloxetine to determine whether or not it's effective, document its side effects, and share patient reviews of the drug.

 Does Duloxetine Work?

-Another research review of duloxetine for treating Generalized Anxiety Disorder (GAD), which was published in the Adis Drugs journal, found that the medication was significantly more effective for reducing anxiety than a placebo pill.
-The review analyzed four different placebo-controlled studies on duloxetine and anxiety.
+research review on duloxetine for treating generalized anxiety disorder (GAD), which was published in the Adis Drugs journal, found that the medication was significantly more effective for reducing anxiety than placebo pills.

-The same four studies also measured patients’ depression levels, and duloxetine was more effective than placebo for improving depression in all studies.
+The above-linked review also measured patient depression levels, and duloxetine was more effective than placebo for improving depression in all analyzed studies.

-As we documented in our Cymbalta side effects article, duloxetine carries the risk of a number of concerning side effects.
+As we documented in our Cymbalta side effects article (on the branded version of this medication), duloxetine use has the risk of a number of concerning side effects.

 Black box warnings indicate side effects that may cause life-threatening effects.

-One of the medical trials on duloxetine and anxiety reported on a number of side effects experienced by users of the drug.
+One of the medical trials on duloxetine and anxiety reported on a number of side effects experienced by some users of the drug:

 A YouTube creator named Izzy Kornblau published a video sharing her experience using duloxetine and how it relieved her pain.

-She describes side effects she experienced, how the drug worked for different types of pain, and explains when she takes the drug:
+She describes side effects she experienced, how the drug worked for different types of pain, and explains at what time of day she takes the drug:

 How Does Duloxetine Work?